 - 3/4 cup Frank Red Hot Sauce Buffalo

-- 1 clove garlic
+- 1 clove garlic, crushed

 - In a measuring cup, stir together the buttermilk and 1/2 cup of water.
 Whisk the buttermilk mixture into the flour to make a smooth, thick batter.

-- Add the cauliflower to the batter and toss well to coat.
-If there is excess batter, shake it off back into the bowl.Don't let the cauliflower pieces touch on the baking sheet.
+- Working in batches, add the cauliflower to the batter and toss well to coat.
+If there is excess batter, shake it off back into the bowl.
+Place the coated cauliflower on the prepared baking sheet.Don't let the cauliflower pieces touch on the baking sheet.

-- Bake in the pre-heated oven at 450F for about 15 minutes.
+- Bake in the pre-heated oven at 450F for 15 minutes.

-- When the cauliflower has baked for 15 minutes and the batter is set, drizzle the cauliflower with the hot sauce mixture.
-Then turn the cauliflower over and drizzle with the rest of the hot sauce.
+- When the cauliflower has baked for 15 minutes and the batter is set, remove the pan from the oven. drizzle the cauliflower with the 1/2 of the hot sauce mixture.
+Using tongs, turn the cauliflower over and drizzle with the rest of the hot sauce.
 Try to coat all of the cauliflower pieces completely with the hot sauce.